jasaf/ExchangeRateService/README.md

 # ExchangeRateService

-The main purpose of this service is to provide US Dollar exchange rate data based on a provided date range.
-The project is based on SpringBoot and it uses an external API to gather data for further processing.
+Just a very simple example of a REST service in Spring Boot with unit tests and DDD.
+It provides an endpoint which returns US Dollar/PLN exchange rate data based on a provided date range.

 ### Instructions
 Install the project in local target directory.